Aliases for PRKCA Gene

 GeneCards Summary for PRKCA Gene

 PRKCA (Protein Kinase C Alpha) is a Protein Coding gene.
 Diseases associated with PRKCA include severe nonproliferative diabetic retinopathy and renal artery atheroma.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include enzyme binding and protein kinase C activity.
+Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot for PRKCA Gene